top of page

 Key challenges:

-1. n ambiguous role: Balancing responsibilities for reporting and advisory functions.
+1. An ambiguous role: Balancing responsibilities for reporting and advisory functions.

 2. Working with existing documentation: Upon review, there was limited guidance on water management.